 Example of Set Bit (similar to Invert Bit).
-This will take the value of the 0th source bit and copy it into the value of the 5th destination bit.
+This will take the value of the 0^{th} source bit and copy it into the value of the 5^{th} destination bit.

-- 4) Destination Field (blue box above): - a) Group Select the data group you set up in the protocol config to use for this mapping. - b) Start This is the starting point for where the data is being stored. - c) End The End point is derived from the length of the source and cannot be modified.
+- 4) Destination Field (blue box above): - a) Group Select the data group you set up in the protocol config to use for this mapping.